 It’s been a lot of work, turning the daily stream-of-consciousness I’d hammered out each night after much stress and little sleep into a work of prose someone might actually pay money to read.
 But I’m finally “done” writing the book.
-I use “done” in quotation marks because I’m always finding something new to revise, and will likely go through a few rounds with an editor before all is said and done.
-I’m currently in the process of pitching literary agents, in hopes of landing a deal with a publisher.
+I use “done” in quotation marks because I’m always finding something new to revise, and will likely go through a few editing rounds before all is said and done.
 I’ve decided to try the traditional publishing route first with self-publishing as a backup plan, knowing how competitive the publishing game is, and that securing a memoir, in particular, can be next to impossible unless you’re a celebrity.

 There’s an old French proverb: vouloir, c’est pouvoir — “to want, is to be able.”
 If there’s one thing Emmett has taught me, it’s that even when the odds are stacked against you, there’s a way.